sherrymax/acs-examples/work-in-progress/contents-with-expiration-date/readme.md

 ```

 [A sample alfresco-global.properties file updated with scheduler is available here.](assets/alfresco-global.properties)

+3. If you are using Orca, deploy the `alfresco-scheduled-script-action-1.0.1.jar` file to `/home/ec2-user/orca/data/services/content/custom`

+4. Restart Content (ACS Server).

 ### ACS : Setup Email Template
 1. A sample email template is available [here.](assets/custom_notify_user_email.html.ftl)